joshmaxsilverman/joshmaxsilverman.github.io/_posts/2023-04-09-easter-bunny.md

 ---
 layout: post
 published: true
-title: Hard choices for the Easter bunny
+title: Hard choices for the easter bunny
 date: 2023/04/09
 subtitle: Hoppity hop, which carton are you going to get?
+source: fivethirtyeight
 tags: counting symmetry
+theme: probability
 ---

 >**Question**: For Easter, you and your family decide to decorate $10$ beautiful eggs.
 You pull a fresh carton of eggs out of your fridge and remove $10$ eggs.
 There are two eggs remaining in the carton, which you return to the fridge.